-Zeus is a high sulfidation epithermal (HSE) gold project covering 18,480 ha that is located 40 km east-south-east of Goldfields’ HSE Salares Norte project in Northern Chile, in an undulating high-altitude terrain with drive-up access to targets via gravel roads and tracks.
+Zeus is a high sulfidation epithermal (HSE) gold project covering 18,600 ha located 75km southeast of Mirasol’s Gorbea project and 40 km east of Goldfields’ HSE Salares Norte project in Northern Chile.
+It is set in an undulating high-altitude terrain with drive-up access to targets via gravel roads and tracks.
 Mirasol is targeting large-scale bulk-mineable HSE gold mineralization at Zeus.
-There has been no previous systematic surface exploration nor drilling at the Zeus project, where Mirasol has identified two large breccia-hosted gold targets at the Artemisa and Apollo prospects.
-Apollo has yielded gold grades from rock chip sampling of up to 1.28 g/t Au in a permissive high-level epithermal breccia setting.
-The reconnaissance stage results from both prospects are considered very encouraging for this early stage of exploration work.

 On February 26, 2018, Mirasol announced the signing of an Option and Farm-in Agreement with a wholly owned subsidiary of Newcrest Mining Limited (NCM).
 NCM had the right to acquire, in multiple stages, up to 75% of the Zeus Project by completing a series of exploration and development milestones and making staged option payments to Mirasol.
-On December 10, 2018, Mirasol reported that the parties agreed to the early termination of the Zeus Option to Farm-in Agreement.
-Under the terms of the Zeus agreement, NCM had a minimum spend commitment of US$1.5 million in the first 18-month exploration program.
-The balance of the minimum commitment expenditures for Zeus that have not yet been incurred, will be applied towards the $4 million initial commitment for the Gorbea Project.
-NCM has also agreed to a US$200,000 early termination payment to Mirasol.
-Upon termination, NCM will have no retained rights in the Zeus project.
+On December 10, 2018, Mirasol reported that the parties agreed to the early termination of the Zeus Option to Farm-in Agreement and that NCM agreed to a US$200,000 early termination payment to Mirasol.
+NCM has no retained rights in the Zeus project.